College Factual by our College Data Analytics Team

 If you plan on majoring in communication & journalism, you won't be alone since the degree program is ranked #11 in the country in terms of popularity.
 So, you have a fair amount of options to choose from when looking for a school.

 College Factual looked at 19 colleges and universities when compiling its 2024 Best Communication & Journalism Schools in Georgia ranking.
-Combined, these schools handed out 3,331 degrees in communication & journalism to qualified students.
+When you put them all together, these colleges and universities awarded 3,283 degrees in communication & journalism during the 2021-2022 academic year.

 What's on this page: * Degree-Level Rankings